Dawn Edwards

 Clerk to the Board and Director of Academic Governance

-- Strategic responsibility for academic governance, including academic standards and the quality of learning opportunities for students at the College
+• Strategic oversight of academic governance, including academic standards and the quality of learning opportunities for students at the College

-- Clerk to the Board advising the Chair of the Board, Chairs of Board Committees and members of matters relating to good governance and corporate responsibility
+• Clerk to the Board advising the Chair of the Board, Chairs of Board Committees and members of matters relating to governance best practice and corporate responsibility

 Dawn joined the College in February 2010 as Head of Quality Assurance and Enhancement.
 In 2015 she was appointed as Clerk to the Board of Governors and Director of Academic Governance and a member of the College’s Executive Team.